stefanos82/mproj/README.md

 ## Uninstallation

-First make sure you remove any symlink and the delete the folder wherever is located.
+First make sure you remove any symlink and then delete the folder wherever is located.

 ## CLI Usage